EnricoCecchini/comicDownloader/README.md

 5 - Type the name of the comic (This will also be the name of the folder where the comic will be stored)

-6 - Type the amount of pages the comic has

 *If you want to download another comic, simply type 'y' when prompted* *The comic will be downloaded wherever the python file is located* *Program should work even for comics with 100+ pages*